Drak0420/RC_Car/README.md

 There is also an additional 3rd wheel for balance and swings on a joint for turning.
 3D model created in Autodesk Inventor

-Software side created in Tinkercad (https://www.tinkercad.com/things/lkA1wtc775p)
+Software created in Tinkercad (https://www.tinkercad.com/things/lkA1wtc775p)

 Circuit schematic created in Fritzing